itdxer/neupy/_sources/docs/algorithms/constructible-architecture.rst.txt

 Loss functions
 --------------

-NeuPy has many different :ref:`loss functions <cheatsheet-error-function>`.
+NeuPy has many different loss functions.
 These loss functions can be specified specified as a string.

 .. code-block:: python